Workshops

 Program Full-Description

-As the conditions of COVID change – and also stay the same or even regress – organizers against COVID denialism are constantly making adjustments and searching for new connections and resources.
+The denial of COVID’s continuance hinders collective care, undermines safety, and suppresses disabled experiences.
+As the conditions of COVID change – and also stay the same or even regress – organizers against COVID Denialism are constantly making adjustments and searching for new connections and resources.
 Many of our organizations are local and/or isolated, and have few points of connection with a broader movement rooted in the principles of disability justice.

 Throughout this Community of Practice, the group will...

-• Feel more rooted in a community and network of folks organizing against COVID denialism.
+• Collaborate on projects within a community and network of folks organizing against COVID denialism

-• Develop groups to be more resourced to share organizing and support practices with others
+• Develop your own groups to be more resourced to share organizing and support practices with others

 This program is designed for:

-The expectation is that you're actively practicing something whether you identify as an organizer or not.
+• The expectation is that you're actively working against COVID denialism and or putting time, energy, and resources into harm reduction efforts, whether you identify as an organizer or not.

-This community of practice will include strategizing to redistribute power.
+• This community of practice will include strategizing to redistribute power.
 Since people of the global majority have been and continue to be disproportionately impacted by COVID denialism, we aim to uplift and center the global majority’s needs.
 Redistributing power requires active participation by people of the global majority; it also requires active participation by white folks who recognize the greater visibility given to white-led/dominated COVID advocacy organizing efforts.
-This offering is open to all those who wish to work actively against these realities and there will be affinity spaces to do so.

 To prepare for this Community of Practice: